scribe-org/Scribe-Android/CONTRIBUTING.md

 ## Testing [`⇧`](#contents)

+Writing unit tests is essential to guarantee the dependability, sustainability, and excellence of the Scribe Android codebase.
+Unit tests confirm that individual components of the application work as intended, detecting errors at an early stage, making the debugging process easier, and boosting assurance for upcoming modifications.
+An unchanging testing method helps new team members grasp project norms and anticipated actions.

 In addition to the [pre-commit](https://pre-commit.com/) hooks that are set up during the [development environment section](#dev-env), Scribe-Android includes a testing suite that should be ran before all pull requests and subsequent commits.
 Please run the following in the project root:

 ```bash